 From 2009 - 2015 the NGOM TAC of 70,000 lbs was not caught, and the fishery remained open for the entire year.
 In FY2016 there was a notable increase in effort in the NGOM management area by both LAGC and LA vessels fishing the large year class of scallops on Stellwagen Bank.
-In-season monitoring estimated that the NGOM TAC was caught by the LAGC roughly 11 weeks after the start of the fishing year, and the area closed to all federally permitted vessels for the remainder of the year.
-Monitoring removals by the LA component in the NGOM was challenging because vessels could fish both inside and outside NGOM management area while fishing DAS on the same trip.
+In-season monitoring estimated that the NGOM TAC was caught roughly 11 weeks after the start of the fishing year and the area closed to all federally permitted vessels for the remainder of the year.
+At this time, limited access vessels were able to operate in the NGOM management area under days-at-sea (DAS) management and were not constrained by the bounds of the NGOM as long as the LAGC TAC had not been caught.
+This made monitoring removals by the LA component in the NGOM challenging because vessels could fish both inside and outside NGOM management area in the same trip.
 Effort increased again in FY2017, with estimated removals topping 1.6 million pounds from a total of 105 vessels.
-The NGOM area closed just 23 days into the fishing year once the LAGC was projected to catch their TAC.
+The NGOM area closed just 23 days into the fishing year.

-In response to the increase in effort and landings in the NGOM area in 2016 and 2017, the Council developed a problem statement in Framework 29 for the federal scallop fishery in the NGOM management area:
+In response to the increase in effort and landings in the NGOM area in 2016 and 2017, the Council developed a problem statement for the federal scallop fishery in the NGOM management area: